 Schools 5-16 years

-Each local authority will have a directory of schools in its area which is available on their website.
+In England, each local authority will have a directory of schools in its area which is available on their website.
 This will list the type of school, contact details and may include information about available schools places.

-Ofsted is the Office for Standards in Education, Children’s Services and Skills.
+In England, Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 They inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages and publish the results online.

 Service Children’s Progression Alliance (SCIP)